Objective Quality Assessment of Point Clouds Using Multi-scale Implicit Structural Similarity: Introduction

-To address these limitations, we propose the Multi-scale Implicit Structural Similarity Method (MS-ISSM).
-Building on our previous work utilizing Radial Basis Function (RBF) interpolation \cite{ref20}, we represent point cloud features as implicit functions.
-Instead of relying on error-prone point-to-point matching, MS-ISSM assesses quality by comparing the coefficients of these implicit functions across matched spatial components.
-This approach effectively captures surface structural variations and aligns better with human visual perception, as shown in Fig. \ref{fig1}.
-To handle complex non-linear mappings and incorporate HVS characteristics, we integrate multi-scale analysis and propose a specialized regression network.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item{We propose representing point cloud features using RBF implicit functions.
-By converting feature differences into implicit function coefficient differences, we mitigate the accumulation of matching errors caused by the irregular nature of point clouds.} \item{The proposed coefficient-based comparison eliminates the need for establishing explicit 3D coordinate correspondence between distorted and original point clouds, thereby reducing computational complexity.} \item{\ADD{We design a ResGrouped-MLP quality assessment network.
-It incorporates a Log-Modulus transformation to handle heavy-tailed feature distributions and integrates Residual Blocks with Channel-wise Attention to adaptively weight physical semantics (luma, chroma, geometry) across multiple scales.}} \item{Extensive experiments on public datasets demonstrate that MS-ISSM achieves competitive performance compared to state-of-the-art PCQA metrics.} \end{itemize} The remainder of this paper is organized as follows: Section \ref{sec2} reviews related work.
+To address these limitations, we propose the multi-scale implicit structural similarity method (MS-ISSM).
+Building upon our previous work utilizing radial basis function (RBF) interpolation \cite{ref20}, \ADDCZ{we represent point cloud features as continuous implicit functions rather than discrete points.} \ADDCZ{As shown in Fig. \ref{fig1}, MS-ISSM models local spatial features as implicit functions and measures distortion by comparing their function coefficients.
+This approach bypasses the error-prone point matching process by evaluating localized structural topologies as a whole.
+Moreover, differences \ADDCZ{in coefficients} can reflect the continuous surface variations and structural degradation.
+Finally, to handle complex non-linear mappings, we integrate a multi-scale feature extraction strategy and propose a ResGrouped-MLP regression network to map these multi-scale coefficient differences to subjective quality scores. } The main contributions of this paper are summarized as follows: \begin{itemize} \item{We propose representing point cloud features using RBF implicit functions.
+By converting \ADDCZ{discrete point-based} feature differences into implicit function coefficient differences, we mitigate the accumulation of matching errors caused by the irregular nature of point clouds.} \item{\ADD{We design a ResGrouped-MLP quality assessment network.
+It incorporates a Log-Modulus transformation to handle heavy-tailed feature distributions and integrates residual blocks with channel-wise attention to adaptively weight physical semantics (luma, chroma, geometry) across multiple scales.}} \item{Extensive experiments on public datasets demonstrate that MS-ISSM achieves competitive performance \ADDCZ{in both reliability and generalization} compared to the state-of-the-art PCQA metrics.} \end{itemize}

+The remainder of this paper is organized as follows: Section \ref{sec2} reviews related work.
 Section \ref{sec3} details the problem formulation and theoretical foundation.
 Section \ref{sec4} describes the proposed MS-ISSM.
 Section \ref{sec6} presents experimental results, and Section \ref{sec7} concludes the paper.